LearnersGuild/learning-os/game/stats/README.md

 Omoju's Total Contribution is 55 (100 * (1 + 10%))

 Karim has more experience, while Omoju on average, contributes more of her fair share on Goals on a relative basis than Karim.

+TODO: Maybe get rid of build days?
+Or make Build days what Total contribution is supposed to be